cfaulkner985/hollywood-reviews/README.md

 * I used Material Icons (https://material.io/resources/icons/to add the icons for the buttons
 * Block templates were used so I don’t have to repeat my code to save time
 * I used autopep8 (https://github.com/hhatto/autopep8) to tidy up my python code
+* Other rechnologies used can be found in my [Requirements](https://github.com/cfaulkner985/hollywood-reviews/blob/master/requirements.txt) file.
 * The project also uses AutoPrefixer (https://autoprefixer.github.io/) and makes sure the CSS is valid for all web browsers

 ## Committing files to GitHub